hyperfiddle/electric-fiddle/src/electric_tutorial/input_zoo.md

       <div id="zoo_input_bang_demo"></div>
       * 3 states: ok/success, pending, ~~failure~~ (todo).
       * Submits txn requests eagerly (as the user types) but reusing the same token instance, so that a consumer may intercept, buffer and batch the in-flight txns, for example an atomic form with commit/discard control (see **Forms** tutorial).
+      * (The problem with Input is - the cycle is in your database!
+So the entrypoint is forced into the transact! side effect.)
     </td>
     <td>
       <div id="zoo_input_bang_demo_src"></div>